-The intention of most skiers is to start skiing at P1 in Hromovka; the access way to the ski complex leads through that place.
-Going this way means getting ready for a little discomfort – there are too few seats and they are without protective Plexiglas bubbles, so T-bar lifts prevail.
+Most skiers intend to start skiing at P1 in Hromovka; the access way to the ski complex leads through that place.
+Going this way means getting ready for a little discomfort – there are too few seats without protective Plexiglas bubbles, so T-bar lifts prevail.

 Of course, the ski slope manager wants to modernise everything, but this will not happen before the moment when either Svatý Petr, Mísečky and Pláně are interconnected with Medvědín in accordance with the land use plan, or if at least the old seats are replaced with new means for the transport of six persons in a modern way.

-Medvědín also prides itself on the nicely designed chalet at the target station at a height of 1235 metres, where sportsmen numbed with cold can get warm at the heater and go to the bar or non-smoker dining room.
+Medvědín also prides itself on the nicely designed chalet at the target station at the height of 1235 metres, where sportspeople numbed with cold can get warm at the heater and go to the bar or non-smoker dining room.
 A steak with mashed potatoes costs CZK 155, and mineral water costs 30 Czech crowns.

 Where to Eat